ballerina-platform/ballerina-distribution/examples/websocket-retry-client/websocket_retry_client.md

 # WebSocket client - Retry

 When the WebSocket client is configured with retry, it automatically tries to reconnect to the given backend.
-The client only retries when there is a connection error at the handshake phase or if an abnormal closure with the status code(1006) receives once the connection is upgraded to a WebSocket connection.
+The client only retries when there is a connection error at the handshake phase or if an abnormal closure with the status code(1006) is received once the connection is upgraded to a WebSocket connection.
 The connection closures with mutual acknowledgments will not be retried.
-If the maximum reconnect attempt is reached it gives up on the connection.
-Use these retry configurations when the WebSocket client lost the connection due to some transient failure such as a momentary loss of network connectivity or temporary unavailability of a service.
+If the maximum reconnect attempt is reached, it stops the connection.
+Use these retry configurations when the WebSocket client lost the connection due to some transient failure such as a momentary loss of network connectivity or a temporary unavailability of a service.

 ::: code websocket_retry_client.bal :::